telerik/winforms-docs/chartview/series-types/donut.md

 * __RadiusFactor__ - the property can increase and decrease the diameter of the series.
 Setting the __RadiusFactor__ to *0.9* will decrease the radius of the series by *10 percent*.
 Similarly, the value *1.1* will increase it.
 Leaving the property with value *1* will make the donut fill the available space.

-* __InnerRadiusFactor__ - – the property is used to determine the inner radius of the donut series.
-Like __RadiusFactor__, its value is used as a percentage of the whole radius.
+* __InnerRadiusFactor__ - the property is used to determine the inner radius of the donut series.
+Like __RadiusFactor__, its value is used as a percentage of the whole radius, if the __RadiusFactor__ factor is set the value will be calculated according to the entire new radius.

 Additionally, DonutSeries allows offsetting a pie segment from the rest of the slices.
 This is achieved through the __OffsetFromCenter__ property of the individual __PieDataPoint__.
 The following snippet demonstrates how to shift the first pie piece: